Debt Discipline

 Health Insurance Concerns

 If the retired spouse is not old enough for Medicare, health insurance may be a concern.
 Fewer and fewer employers offer insurance to retirees, and COBRA insurance typically maxes out at 18 months.
 The spouse who retires should therefore time retirement such that they are soon eligible for Medicare.
-Alternatively, you’ll need to look into adding the retired spouse to the unretired spouse’s health insurance.
-Before counting on this option, you’ll need to talk to human resources to ensure the retired spouse is eligible for coverage.

 Different Approaches to Expenses

 Most couples find that one is a spender and the other is a saver.
 Who is which can change over time.
 When only one spouse is retired, the retired spouse might be more concerned about money—or they might be eager to enjoy their retirement with the assistance of lavish trips and gourmet meals.
-Plan for some disputes over money.
-To minimize them, sit down well before retirement and look at your budget.
-Find a way to enjoy small luxuries while still saving enough for both spouses to retire.

 Living on One Income